mxahan/mxahan.github.io/_posts/2023-01-05-Losses_Papers.md

 ## 2018

+1. Golts, A., Freedman, D., & Elad, M. (2018).
+Deep-energy: unsupervised training of deep neural networks. *arXiv preprint arXiv:1805.12355*.

+     - This work offers an unsupervised alternative that relies on the availability of task-specific energy functions, replacing the generic supervised loss
+     - Experimentations: three different tasks – seeded segmentation, image matting and single image dehazing

+1. Li, H., Xu, Z., Taylor, G., Studer, C., & Goldstein, T. (2018).
+Visualizing the loss landscape of neural nets. *Advances in neural information processing systems*, *31*.

+     - certain network architecture designs (e.g., skip connections) produce loss functions that train easier
+     - well-chosen training parameters (batch size, learning rate, optimizer) produce minimizers that generalize better
+       -  the reasons for these differences, and their effect on the underlying loss landscape, are not well understood
+     - TP: explore the structure of neural loss functions, and the effect of loss landscapes on generalization, using a range of visualization methods
+       -  introduce a simple **“filter normalization”** method that helps us visualize loss function curvature and make meaningful comparisons
+       - Section 4: filter normalization
+     - Explore how network architecture affects the loss landscape, and how training parameters affect the shape of minimizers
+     -  when networks become sufficiently deep, neural loss landscapes quickly transition from nearly convex to highly chaotic, causing a dramatic drop in generalization error
+     - quantitatively measure non-convexity by calculating the smallest (most negative) eigenvalues of the Hessian around local minima, and visualizing the results as a heat map
+     - Experimentation with convolution network.
+     - Some Insights:
+       - The effect of Network Depth: has a dramatic effect on the loss surfaces of neural networks when skip connections are not used
+       - Shortcut Connections to the Rescue:
+       - Wide Models vs Thin Models: wider models have loss landscapes less chaotic behavior
+       - Implications for Network Initialization: loss landscapes  seem to be partitioned into a well-defined  low loss value and convex contours region, surrounded by a well-defined region of high and non-convex contours.
+This  may explain the importance of good initialization strategies, and also the easy training behavior of “good” architectures.
+       - Landscape Geometry Affects Generalization

 1. Liu, W., Lin, R., Liu, Z., Liu, L., Yu, Z., Dai, B., & Song, L. (2018).
 Learning towards minimum hyperspherical energy. *Advances in neural information processing systems*, *31*.

      - how to regularize the network to avoid undesired representation redundancy becomes an important issue